nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

 Step 5: Virion segmentation
 ---------------------------

-.. nextpyp:: Segment virions using minimal surfaces (:fa:`stopwatch` 1 min)
+.. nextpyp:: Segment individual virions in 3D (:fa:`stopwatch` 1 min)
   :collapsible: open

   * Click on ``Particles`` (output of the :bdg-secondary:`Particle-Picking` block) and select :bdg-primary:`Segmentation (closed surfaces)`

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`.
 Follow the status of the run in the **Jobs** panel

-  This step is optional, but it showcases tools available in ``nextPYP`` to work with virions:
+  This next step is optional, but it showcases tools available in ``nextPYP`` to work with virions:

   * Go inside the :bdg-secondary:`Segmentation (closed surfaces)` block and click on the **Segmentation** tab